Guide to Writing Sales Copy that Converts

 Before people even get to the content of your post or article, the first thing that catches their attention is your headline.
 Bloggers understand the power of this and use it for clickbait.
-Most people decide pretty quickly after they have seen your headline, whether or not they are interested or want to get involved in whatever you have to offer.
+Most people decide pretty quickly after they have seen your headline, whether or not they are interesting or want to get involved in whatever you have to offer.
 The internet is over-saturated with content; hence, you have to make efforts to spice yours up a little bit.
 Learn to use words that ignite curiosity, spark up interest and entice scarcity.
-But above all, put yourself in the shoes of your readers, and ask yourself: “If I saw this title on a magazine or a post on my news feed, would I be interested?”
+But above all, put yourself in the shoes of your reader, and ask yourself: “If I saw this title on a magazine or a post on my news feed, would I be interest?”

 Identify your Audience

-Before you launch any sales ad campaign, you need to know your audience, what their specific needs are, and be able to hit their pain points.
-Yes, they may have other secondary needs, but your job is to focus on the one that seems urgent and pressing.
-For example, for someone who has unhealthy eating patterns, their utmost desire is to, first of all, start eating a healthy and balanced diet before proceeding to keeping fit or staying in shape.
-Therefore, the primary focus of your sales ad should be to help them overcome that eating disorder before suggesting other things that could come in tow, much later.
+Before you launch any sales ad campaign.
+You need to know your audience, what their specific needs are, and be able to hit their pain points.
+Yes, they may have other secondary needs.
+But your job is to focus on the one that seems urgent and pressing.
+For example, for someone who has unhealthy eating patterns, their utmost desire is to.
+First of all, start eating a healthy and balanced diet before proceeding to keeping fit or staying in shape.
+Therefore, the primary focus of your sales ad should be to help them overcome that eating disorder before suggesting other things that could come in tow much later.

 Make it precise and straight-to-the-point

 Now that you have passed the headline stage, you don’t have to stop it there; you need to keep your readers engaged.
 Understand that you are trying to sell.
 So, as much as you want to be detailed and highlight all the features you have to offer, you should also focus on talking about the most vital points.

 You can kick off with a question that keeps your readers thinking for a few seconds, stating a shocking statistic or fact that makes them want to know more about what you are getting at.
 This is where your “Did you know” becomes handy.